Science and technology in Germany: Scientific Revolution

-Johannes Kepler (1571–1630) was one of the originators of the so-called Scientific Revolution of the 16th and 17th centuries.
-He was an astronomer, physicist, mathematician and natural philosopher.
-Johannes Kepler discovered the laws according to which planets are moving around the sun, who were called Kepler's laws after him.
+Johannes Kepler discovered the laws according to which planets are moving around the Sun, who were called Kepler's laws after him.
 With his introduction to calculating with logarithms, Kepler contributed to the spread of this type of calculation.
-In mathematics, a numerical method for calculating integrals was named former Kepler's barrel rule.
-He made optics to a subject of scientific investigation and confirmed the discoveries made with the telescope by his contemporary Galileo Galilei.
+In mathematics, a numerical method for calculating the volume of wine barrels with integrals was named former Kepler's barrel rule.
+He made optics to a subject of scientific investigation and confirmed the discoveries made with the telescope by his Italian contemporary Galileo Galilei (1564–1642).
 He worked on the theory of the telescope and invented the refracting astronomical or Keplerian telescope, which involved a considerable improvement over the Galilean telescope.
+Kepler also made the invention of the valveless gear pump, because a mine owner needed a device to pump water out of his mine.